whs/libdatrie-rs/README.md

 # Datrie reimplementation in Rust

-datrie is a [libdatrie](https://linux.thai.net/~thep/datrie/datrie.html) ported with C2Rust and rewritten into safe Rust.
+libdatrie-rs is a [libdatrie](https://linux.thai.net/~thep/datrie/datrie.html) ported with C2Rust and rewritten into safe Rust.

 This project is intended to be a drop in replacement for original libdatrie, except for unexported functions.
 It has been tested with original libdatrie's test.